-A virtual economy is not just buying and selling in-game items.
+A virtual economy isn't just buying and selling in-game items.
 A strong virtual economy encompasses everything from player progression to monetization and engagement and is one of the biggest challenges in game design and architecture.

-Economy v2 Public Preview has released.
+Economy v2 GA has released.
 You can learn more about the differences between v1 and v2 in the v2 Overview.

 Key concepts & APIs

 - Catalog - Catalogs offer an easy way to manage your game's virtual items.
-They are listings of every item that is available in your game.
+It contains a listing of every item that is available in your game.

-- Catalog Items - Catalog Items can represent just about any type of virtual good that you might use, from Durables, to Bundles, to Locked containers.
+- Catalog Items - Catalog Items can represent just about any type of virtual good that you might use, from Durables, to Bundles, to UGC.

-- Virtual Currency - Economy v1 offers up to 10 virtual currencies per title, while v2 offers 1000s.
-Currencies can be used to purchase Items from the Catalog or a Store, can represent soft currency converted from In-App Purchases, or can be used as a mechanic to drive game-play.
+- Virtual Currency - Currencies can be used to purchase Items from the Catalog or a Store, can represent soft currency converted from In-App Purchases, or can be used as a mechanic to drive game-play.

-- User Generated Content (v2 only) - Empower players to create, upload and search for moderated content.
+- User Generated Content - Empower players to create, upload and search for moderated content.
 See our UGC Quickstart for more information on how to begin using PlayFab UGC.

-PlayFab helps you build out your economy by providing a suite of tools to support game economy best practices.
+PlayFab Economy also provides a suite of tools to support game economy best practices.
 Our best Practice tools include:

 Multiple Currencies: Most games utilize at least two virtual currencies.
 Many use a “soft” currency that can be earned in-game through play, and a “hard” currency that can be bought.
 Having dual currencies gives you more control over your economy, since you can determine which items can be bought.
 See our tutorial on Currencies.

 Server-side receipt validation: To prevent fraud and ensure that the money you think you are making is, in fact, being made.
-See our Getting Started with In App Purchasing and our Non-Receipt Payment Processing tutorials.
+See our Getting Started with Unity and Android tutorial.